 For centuries, mangroves have propped up the economy and ecology of coastal communities around the world, providing livelihoods for people who share their shores and standing guard against erosion, tsunamis, and severe storms.
 In recent decades, researchers have discovered these fascinating flora have also been holding up the front lines in the global fight against climate change.
 They’re able to store up to five times more carbon than tropical rainforests, at a faster rate, and more securely, packed into an underground vault that will hold as long as the forest does.
 Unfortunately, this timeline has continued to shrink as development, aquaculture, and pollution threaten our increasingly rare mangrove ecosystems.
 The time for us to turn the tide is now, starting with sharing the story of just how essential these ecosystems are.

-To witness the peculiar magic of mangroves and the immensities of life they sustain, head to these six seaside spots that have been shaped by their roots.
+To witness the peculiar magic of mangroves and the immensities of life they sustain, head to these five seaside spots that have been shaped by their roots.